Alvotech and Bioventure Announce Approval of AVT02 (adalimumab) as Simlandi in Saudi Arabia

 - AVT02 as Simlandi™ is the first biosimilar approved under the strategic partnership between Alvotech and Bioventure

-/EIN News/ -- REYKJAVIK, Iceland and DUBAI, United Arab Emirates, Jan.
-24, 2023 (GLOBE NEWSWIRE) -- Alvotech (NASDAQ: ALVO) and Bioventure, a wholly owned subsidiary of GlobalOne Healthcare Holding LLC (“GHH”), the healthcare division of Yas Holding LLC, today announced that the Saudi Food & Drug Authority (“SFDA”) has approved the manufacturing and distribution of AVT02, a biosimilar for Humira® (adalimumab), which is commonly indicated for the treatment of rheumatoid arthritis and several other inflammatory diseases.
+REYKJAVIK, Iceland and DUBAI, United Arab Emirates, Jan.
+24, 2023 (GLOBE NEWSWIRE) -- Alvotech ALVO and Bioventure, a wholly owned subsidiary of GlobalOne Healthcare Holding LLC ("GHH"), the healthcare division of Yas Holding LLC, today announced that the Saudi Food & Drug Authority ("SFDA") has approved the manufacturing and distribution of AVT02, a biosimilar for Humira® (adalimumab), which is commonly indicated for the treatment of rheumatoid arthritis and several other inflammatory diseases.
 The biosimilar will be marketed as Simlandi™ in Saudi Arabia.

 A biosimilar is a biologic medicine that is highly similar to and has no clinically meaningful differences from an existing approved biologic medicine but can be more affordable than the reference product.
 In the last twelve months reported, ending on October 1, 2022, Humira (adalimumab) was the world's highest-grossing pharmaceutical product, other than COVID-19 vaccines, with global sales of US$21 billion, according to the manufacturer of the reference product [1].